Momentum-Team-19/django-music-merrick-vogt/README.md

 Your app should have at least minimal styling.
 It's pretty practical to use a CSS library like [Bulma](https://bulma.io/) or [Picnic](https://picnicss.com/), though you can write custom CSS if you want to.
 Just remember that **for this project, functionality is a higher priority than styling**.

 A good place to start is planning out your Album model and making sure you can make an Album object in the admin or shell.
 Make a couple of them.
-Then, you can start working on urls and views by make a homepage to list the existing albums.
+Then, you can start working on urls and views by make a homepage to list the existing playlists.

 ## URLs